-The DSL, the Deputy DSL and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Lambeth School Services and the Lambeth Safeguarding Partnership at least once every three years and/or an Online DSL elearning course every two years.
+The DSL, the Deputy DSL and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Surrey School Services and the Surrey Safeguarding Partnership at least once every three years.
 The DSL and Deputy DSL will attend Designated Safeguarding Lead (DSL) training every two years.
 In addition to formal training, DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.
 The relevant members of staff will attend DSL forum meetings and Local Safeguarding Children's Groups throughout the year and will disseminate relevant information to the school team.